miruji/GASS/README.md

 end
 ```
 global procedure
+> Compiler exception: the main function will automatically turn return 0 if return was not specified
 ```
-\\ compiler exception: the main function will automatically turn return 0 if return was not specified.

 func test:
   return 0;
 end